• Skip to primary navigation

 Beef Tagliata - Italian Steak

-• close up of sauteed asparagus with garlic in a cast iron skillet.
+• sauteed asparagus with garlic, ginger and soy sauce in a small cast iron skillet.

 Sauteed Asparagus with Garlic